knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 ```

 This command will create a new directory with the name `sentiment-analysis` and a bunch of files in it.
 The `func` CLI will generate a basic function template for you to start with.

+You can find all the supported languages templates [here](https://knative.dev/docs/functions/).

 The file tree will look like this:
 ```bash